jamalh110/farmville/README.md

 - Our existing program has a displayable object class and creates some basic objects, which it displays in a pretty random way so that you can see them.
 Then it loops animating one or two things, again in a totally random way to demonstrate the capability.
 - Your task is create one thread per moving object, which would loop and show the object as it moves around.
 Use the monitor style of synchronization, and use monitor condition variables to wait for specific things.
 - Additionally, do the redisplay action in a separate thread that loops: it should redisplay, sleep for a while, then repeat.
 Aim for at least 10 frames per second (100ms sleep time)
-- PLEASE NOTE: Our main program (as given to you) uses usleep.
+- PLEASE NOTE: Our example program (as given to you) uses usleep.
 This is NOT the way for threads to pause – it pauses the whole application.
 Your threads will be using the condition variable wait_until operation, which lets you wait for a timed delay.
 You should read about wait_until, and eliminate usleep completely from your new main process.

 ## Part 1: Due on X